-Have you observed a seemly normal person parking in a handicapped spot with a permit tag?
+Have you observed a seemingly normal person parking in a handicapped spot with a permit tag?
 Or perhaps you’ve noticed a student having used a request for extended time for taking a test and wondered whether the disability claim was valid.
-Have you seen a person walking in an aisle of a grocery store and they seem to be ignoring the person behind saying, “Excuse me?”
+Have you seen a person walking down an aisle of a grocery store and they seem to be ignoring the person behind saying, “Excuse me?”

 Did you know that there is a long list of what are considered to be invisible disabilities?
-The severity of disabilities varies: learning differences, deafness, autism, prosthetic, Traumatic Brain Injury (TBI), mental health disabilities, usher syndrome, bi-polar disorder, diabetes, ADD/ADHD, fibromyalgia, arthritis, Alzheimer’s, anxiety, sleep disorder, Crohn’s disease, and many more.
-Many types of disabilities can sometimes or always limit daily activities and also vary for individuals, although they are not often noticeable to other people.
+The severity of disabilities varies: learning differences, deafness, autism, prosthetics, Traumatic Brain Injury (TBI), mental health disabilities, Usher syndrome, bi-polar disorder, diabetes, ADD/ADHD, fibromyalgia, arthritis, Alzheimer’s, anxiety, sleep disorder, Crohn’s disease, and many more.
+Many types of disabilities can sometimes limit daily activities and also vary for individuals, although they are not often noticeable to other people.

 Did you know that the fear of contempt from their communities often make them prefer not to talk about their disability?
 According to the Americans with Disabilities Act of 1990 (ADA), an individual with a disability is a person who: has a physical or mental impairment that substantially limits one or more major life activities; has a record of such an impairment; or is regarded as having such an impairment.
 Employers are required to provide accommodations to people with disabilities at their workplaces.
 It is up to individuals with hidden disabilities to disclose their needs to their employers.
 However, some people with invisible disabilities often prefer to not talk to their employers about their needs, which is entitled under the ADA law, due be worried about prejudice.

 Did you also know that trying to hide their invisible disabilities for fear of stigma might also create added anxiety?
-Research shows that the weight of hiding a disability contributes to stress in both social and work environments, which may affect their well-being and health.
-However, the stress of hiding the disability may be relieved through disclosure, which also increase opportunities for joining or developing social support group with others of similar disabilities or experiences.
+Research shows that the stress of hiding a disability in both social and work environments may affect their well-being and health.
+However, this stress may be relieved through disclosure, which also increases opportunities for joining or developing social support group with others of similar disabilities or experiences.

-For examples of what you may do in situations alongside an individual with invisible disability:
+For examples of what you may do in situations alongside an individual with an invisible disability:

 - If your friend said that they are unable to perform certain tasks that seem simple to you, believe them.